-Counselling in person for young people 17-18 & adults in Chester & Tarporley, Cheshire.
+Counselling in person for young people 17-18 & adults in Chester, Cheshire.

 Online and by phone, UK & Overseas

-Beyond my professional training, I bring a wealth of life experience to my work.
-I know how it feels to be overwhelmed, stuck, or unsure of your next step.
-These experiences have shaped who I am and deepened my understanding of what it means to truly struggle—and to find a way through.
+I bring both professional training and life experience to my work.
+I know what it’s like to feel overwhelmed, stuck, or unsure of your next step.
+These experiences have shaped who I am and deepened my understanding of what it means to struggle and to find a way through.

-Counselling isn’t just a job for me—it’s a calling.
-I truly want to see people live the fullest life they can, in a way that’s meaningful to them.
-If you're ready to take that next step, I’d be honoured to walk alongside you.
+Counselling isn’t just a job for me; I want to help people live a life that feels meaningful to them.
+If you’re ready to take that next step, I’d be honoured to walk alongside you.

 Who I work with

-You may be carrying the unique and complex emotions that come with losing someone to suicide — questions, guilt, sadness, and deep confusion that can feel hard to speak about elsewhere.
+You may be carrying the unique and complex emotions that come with losing someone to suicide, such as questions, guilt, sadness, and deep confusion that can feel hard to speak about elsewhere.

 You might be struggling with patterns of guilt, shame, or self-doubt, or have a sense of being stuck, unable to move forward.